Light source-13.jpg

 • User friendly, real-time measurements: By simply being in contact with the skin, we remove the need for invasive procedures, allowing continuous measurements without disrupting daily routines while respecting user discretion.

+Our goal is to provide accessible and user-friendly solutions that encourage frequent glucose measurements.
 Ultimately, more effective management technologies will help to provide people with better glycaemic control, greater freedom in their day-to-day lives, and a greater peace of mind.

 Progress to date